Find a spider by...

 Little is known about the natural history of this species because it is so rarely found in the field, the male never having been collected.
 Corynethrix obscura is known

-to be present in localities in Queensland and NSW and and it is likely that a number of specimens have been collected but misidentified as the more common
+to be present in localities in Queensland and NSW and it is likely that a number of specimens have been collected but misidentified as the more common

 thomisid species, Bomis larvata.
 Corynethrix and Bomis are similar in size and overall body shape but differ in that Bomis lacks the distinctive abdominal

-folds that characterize Corynethrix and there are also some less obvious differences in in body and leg surfaces.
+folds that characterize Corynethrix and there are also some less obvious differences in body and leg surfaces.

 Email Ron Atkinson for more information.